Steps for RRC Proposal Submission

 National Surveys are broad-scale, nationally-sampled studies that typically contribute to federally supported or mandated work.

 Academic Study (Non-Dissertation)

 Academic Studies are any study, whether grant-funded or not, proposed for the sole purpose of answering a specific question and/or expanding upon the current literature in any given field.
 Academic studies are not being completed in fulfillment of a degree (see Ph.D. or Ed.D. dissertation, below).

 Ph.D. or Ed.D.
 Dissertation

-Ph.D. or Ed.D.
-Dissertations are accepted for review by the RRC, but are subject to additional requirements.
-The RRC does not accept applications for research from Master’s or Undergraduate level students.
+Ph.D. or Ed.D. dissertations are accepted for review by the RRC but are subject to additional requirements.
+The RRC does not accept applications for research from master’s-level students or undergraduates.
 Please see our student researcher requirements document for more information.